Modeling to predict snow drifting in the world’s harshest winter climate

 Through further detailed analysis, we identified the long-term snowdrift patterns for each of the proposed designs, considering more than just a single event to take into account the cumulative effects, over an entire winter, of snowfall, varying wind directions, wind speeds, and temperature fluctuations.

 Our evaluation of the snowdrifting characteristics of the three proposed structures enabled BAS to make a final selection with confidence.
 The Halley VI research station officially opened in 2012, and was the winner of the Engineering News-Record (ENR) Global Project of the Year in 2014.
-It is proving to be a robust solution to the problem of snow management as well as the other daily extreme challenges of living and working in the Antarctic environment.
-The station is scheduled for its first relocation in 2016-2017.
+It proved to be a robust solution to the problem of snow management as well as the other extreme challenges of living and working in the Antarctic environment.
+BAS relocated the station for the first time in early 2017.